Hegemege/UnityUtilities/README.md

         // >>> test, 1, 5, (1,0, 1,0, 1,0)
         ```

-    -   Supports a custom delimiter by setting the static string `MonoBehaviourExtensions.Delimiter`.
+    -   Supports a custom delimiter by setting the static string `MonoBehaviourExtensions.MultiLogDelimiter`.

 *   PoolableParticleSystem.cs